edgeEngine/edgeengine-linux-arm/README.md

 * A directory may be made after untaring.
 Navigate into that directory to find `start.sh` script
-- Do not close terminal window where edgeEngine is running.
-Closing this window will terminate edgeEngine process
+- Do not close the terminal window where edgeEngine is running.
+Closing this window will terminate edgeEngine process.
-- To stop edgeEngine simply close or use keyboard shortcut CTRL + C in terminal window where edgeEngine is running "Hello World"
+- To stop edgeEngine, simply close or use the keyboard shortcut CTRL + C in the terminal window where edgeEngine is running "Hello World."

 </p>